prisoka/Sudoku/README.md

 ## What are you looking at?
 This is the Q1 Front-end Project, at Galvanize Web Development Immersive.

+**Whats is Sudoku?**

+Sudoku is a Japanese logic-based number puzzle that doesn't require magical math skills, but logic and concentration.

+**How to play?**

+The goal is to place the numbers from 1 to 9 into the empty cells, so that each row, column and 3x3 section contain all of the digits between 1 and 9, and each number appears only once.

+To get started, the grid will have some os the squares filled in.
+All you have to do is to fill in the grid with the missing digits in order to complete the board.

 ## Skills Learned:
 HTML, CSS, JavaScript, Bulma, and Surge to deploy.